Blanket25/TidyApp-Migracode_Final-Project/README.md

 #### GitHub Contract

+- Fork the repo and clone it in your device
 - Everytime you do a task, create a new branch, with the task name, push it and do a Pull Request
 - Commit regularly
 - Before starting working on your code, do a pull to have the latest updates in the repo